tomciv9000/tomciv9000.github.io/_posts/2020-01-28-hey_thats_a_big_bite.markdown

 ## Reflections on the Rails Portfolio Project

 My daughter is almost two and one of her favorite things to do is see how much food she can fit into her mouth at one time.
 She will take a fistful of sweet potatoes big enough for a Paul Bunyan type and try to eat it as if it was a normal bite.
-At almost every meal I find myself saying, "**Hey...that's a big bite.**"  I want her to only take what she can handle, not overreach for these gargantuan
+At almost every meal I find myself saying, "**Hey...that's a big bite.**"  I want her to only take what she can handle, not overreach for these gargantuan chunks.

 Reading through the project description, one line in particular stood out to me: “make no little plans.”
 Before sitting down to begin this project, I set out a goal to stretch myself beyond what I had learned through the curriculum.
 I didn’t want to just meet the requirements, I wanted to build something that went far beyond them.
 While I wouldn’t change anything about this learning experience, I can say, without exaggeration, that this was one of the most difficult tasks I’ve ever set out for myself...and I have a toddler.